Erik Olssen: National history

 Olssen's book The Origins of an Experimental Society: New Zealand 1769-1860 was published in May 2025.
 In the introduction Olssen states: "Many histories have been written about the European colonisation of New Zealand, but this one looks in depth and detail at the particular intellectual and political belief systems of the Europeans at that historical moment; at the ways the Pacific in turn influenced their ideas about human nature and human history; and how those ideas shaped the interconnected history of these two peoples."
 Claudia Orange situates the book as an argument for the settlement of New Zealand as "a series of 'experiments'...[that tracks]...the ideas, philosophies and values which were carried in settlers' baggage, the early inter-connectedness between Māori and the newcomers that reshaped those experiments, and the profound significance of these decades for the future of the country and its peoples."
 Buddy Mikaere, Ex Director of the Waitangi Tribunal said he found the book "stunning, breathtaking even, in its scope and detail", and on the same website Atholl Anderson from the Australian National University described it as "remarkably lucid and insightful on a broad front of historical scholarship".
-Writing in newsroom Philip Temple concluded that the book [was]: "Free of presentism and bias, it blows a fresh wind through the clichés of our history that bedevil current discourse.
+Philip Temple concluded that the book [was]: "Free of presentism and bias, it blows a fresh wind through the clichés of our history that bedevil current discourse.
 It is a must-read for anyone who truly seeks to understand our history, of the complexities involved in the foundation years of who we were to become."